catseye/Chrysoberyl/article/Project Dependencies.md

 *   specification-link: http://steve-parker.org/sh/bourne.shtml

-We try to write our Bourne shell scripts to run on plain Bourne shell -- nothing `bash`-specific.
+We try to write our Bourne shell scripts to run on plain Bourne shell — nothing `bash`-specific.
 We try to test them on NetBSD for this purpose.
-As such, they run on the version of `sh` that ships with NetBSD 6.
+As such, they run on the version of `sh` that ships with NetBSD 6 (which might be `ash`.)
 For more precise version numbers they have been tested on, see [The Cat's Eye Technologies Platform][].

 ### Lua